laurajun/FrontEndWebDev/README.md

 I got into jQuery features, gosh, I love it.
 Less rows, more performance and clarity.
 I didn't know earlier that calls can be chained.

+# backbone.js

+This is bit of old for nowadays but good ABC for me before I move to react.js.
+With backbone.js I can test onepage applications.